senzing-garage/knowledge-base/proposals/streamline/use-senzings-truth-set-data-windows.md

 ## View results

-7. Entity details can be viewed.
-   Copy/paste the following block of code into the interactive Python session and press the **Enter** key.
+7. In the interactive Python session, entity details can be viewed by copy/pasting the following block of code and pressing the **Enter** key.

     ```python
     import json